-Hoya carnosa are part of the Apocynaceae family and the 'Tricolour' is a cultivated variety.
+Hoya carnosa 'Tricolor' are climbing plants that have thick, fleshy, waxy leaves which are elliptical in shape, the juvenile leaves have a pink flush.
+Hoya 'Tricolor' produce clusters of star shaped waxy flowers - they smell beautiful.
+Although not known to be toxic, the sap produced may be an irritant.
+Hoya is part of the Apocynaceae family and the 'Tricolor' is a cultivated variety.
 They are native to south Asia.
-These climbing plants have thick, fleshy, waxy leaves which are elliptical in shape, the juvenile leaves have a pink flush.
-Hoya produce clusters of star shaped waxy flowers - they smell beautiful.
-Although not known to be toxic, the sap produced may be an irritant.

 Secrets to success

 Light: Hoya carnosa 'Tricolour' can handle 2 hours of direct sunlight and will be happiest in a bright spot.

 Air Humidity: Average humidity is fine but to increase humidity group plants together, mist them, use a humidifier or place your plant on a watered pebble tray.